kyracalvert/real-estate-listing-app/README.md

 # real-estate-listing-app
 Real Estate Listing Database

 The Real Estate Listing Database is a full-stack application for a local real estate company.
 The app is designed to allow users to input data for current rent or sale properties.
-Users can see the full list of those properties via the corresponding navigation link: "Rental Properties" or "For Sale".
+Users can see the full list of those properties via the corresponding navigation link on the Home page: "Rental Properties" or "For Sale".
 Finally, users are able to delete properties from the database via the interface using the "Delete" button that populates with each property card.

 ## Built With:
 Angular, Node, Express, and SQL (SEAN Stack)